NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Nested Types

-On This Page

-  1. Nested Types in Action

-  2. Referring to Nested Types

 Enumerations are often created to support a specific class or structure’s functionality.
 Similarly, it can be convenient to define utility classes and structures purely for use within the context of a more complex type.
 To accomplish this, Swift enables you to define _nested types_, whereby you nest supporting enumerations, classes, and structures within the definition of the type they support.

 To nest a type within another type, write its definition within the outer braces of the type it supports.
 Types can be nested to as many levels as are required.